Fast Bellman algorithm for real Monge-Ampere equation: Description of our algorithm

-\item We loop over the mesh a second time and replace $B_k(x)$ at the marked points with the (normalized to determinant~1) convex combination of the computed Bellman matrices corresponding to the nearest grid points in horizontal and vertical direction for which the computed Hessian was positive definite. \end{enumerate} We terminate the computation when $\|u_k - u_{k-1}\|_{\infty} < 10^{-12}$ or when the number of iterations exceeds 10~000.
+\item We loop over the mesh a second time and replace $B_k(x)$ at the marked points with the (normalized to determinant~1) convex combination of the computed Bellman matrices corresponding to the nearest grid points in horizontal and vertical direction for which $D^{2}u_{k-1}$ was positive definite. \end{enumerate}